kaliRegenold/SeniorDesign/DesignDoc/source/project.rst

 Developers – Testers
 ~~~~~~~~~~~~~~~~~~~~

-Kali Reginold is the unofficial project manager.
+Kali Regenold is the unofficial project manager.
 Every member will participate in
 development and testing of code.

 Budget